openemr/openemr-devops/README.md

 * [Official OpenEMR Docker](docker/openemr): Source repository for the [Docker](https://hub.docker.com/r/openemr/openemr/) library
 * [mysql-xtrabackup Docker](docker/mysql-xtrabackup): MySQL 5.7 / Percona XtraBackup Docker container

+### Management Utilities
+* [OpenEMR Cmd](utilities/openemr-cmd): OpenEMR-Cmd is similar to devtools, it helps developers to manage and troubleshoot openemr outside the docker
+* [OpenEMR Env Installer](utilities/openemr-env-installer): OpenEMR Env Installer is used to set up the base and necessary services(e.g. git, docker, docker-compose, openemr-cmd) easily for the development/testing environment
+* [OpenEMR Monitor](utilities/openemr-monitor): OpenEMR Monitor is based on Prometheus, cAdvisor, Grafana, and alertmanger which helps administrator to monitor the status of containers
+* [Portainer](utilities/portainer): Portainer is a lightweight management UI which allows you to easily manage your different Docker environments (Docker hosts)
+* [OpenEMR Env Migrator](utilities/openemr-env-migrator): OpenEMR Env Migrator is used to migrate your container environment to the new storage directory or the remote host easily

 ## Contact Us

 The OpenEMR [Forum](https://community.open-emr.org/) and [Chat](https://www.open-emr.org/chat/) are always available if you have any questions.